UncleJunVIP/cannoli_OS/README.md

 # Design Goals

 - Minimal Configuration
+- Unambiguous Directory Structure
 - Easy to add new games
-- Easy to do basic things
+- Basic features baked in
 - Full access to RetroArch
-- Judicious addition of features
+- Judicious addition of additional features
 - All binaries of known provenance

 ---